Registration is required for all programs and can be done on our registration site.

 Siblings: Babies up to 6 months old may be worn by the parent in the classroom.
 Siblings over 6 months old require their own registration and must fit into the age group of the program being attended.

-Snacks during programs: Your child can have a snack during a program in the designated snack area, however OPCC strives to be a nut free facility.
-Therefore, if you choose to being a snack for your child, it must be nut free.
-This includes honey nut cheerios, trail mix, granola bars, or any food item where the ingredient label states “may contain nut, nut products or nut oils”.
+Snacks during programs: Your child can have a snack in some of our programs in the designated snack area, however OPCC strives to be a nut free facility.
+Therefore, if you choose to bring a snack for your child, it must be nut free.
+This includes honey nut cheerios, trail mix, granola bars, or any food item where the ingredient label states, “may contain nut, nut products or nut oils”.
+Please speak with the educators about this process and ensure that you clean up after snack time.

-Adults in programs: For EarlyON drop in programs and Enrichment programs, your child(ren) must be accompanied by a parent, or another responsible caregiver or adult, 18 years of age or older.
+Adults in programs: For EarlyON and some Enrichment programs, your child(ren) must be accompanied by a parent, or another responsible caregiver or adult, 18 years of age or older.
 In order to attend programs with your child, they must be listed in your account as an additional contact.

-Illness: If your child shows signs of illness please keep them home.
+Illness: Please note that all procedures and policies are in place to ensure the safety and wellbeing of yourself, your children and our staff.
+If your child shows signs of illness, please keep them home.
 Should your child become ill during the program we ask that you take them home, so they can rest, recover and not spread illness to others.
-It is recommended that children who are vomiting or have diarrhea wait 24 hours after symptoms have subsided before joining others.
+Children who are vomiting or have diarrhea must wait 24 hours after symptoms have subsided before joining others.
+Any signs or symptoms of Covid-19, please keep your child at home and refer to the Provincial School Screening to determine next steps.

-All programs will be canceled if the Halton District School Board closes the schools for the Oakville area due to weather conditions.
-You can check their website for the up-to-date information at www.hdsb.ca, listen to your local radio station or watch CHCH television station.
-The Centre is also closed for all Statutory Holidays.
-OPCC posts closure information in the OPCC Updates section of our website, as well as on our Facebook and Twitter accounts.
+All programs will be canceled if the Halton District School Board cancels busses or closes the schools for the Oakville area due to weather conditions.
+You can check their website for the up-to-date information at www.hdsb.ca, listen to your local radio station or television station.
+OPCC posts closure information on the home page of our website as well as on our Facebook and Instagram accounts.
 Parents will not be reimbursed for cancellations due to weather conditions.
+Where applicable, a virtual option will be shared with registered families on the day of the closure.

 Stay informed about closures:

 Volunteers: There are lots of ways to get involved at OPCC.
 Volunteers can assist us in the office, classrooms and at special events.
-If you would like to learn more click here, and you can view our volunteer application form.
+If you would like to learn more click here.

 Donations and Fundraising: OPCC is a registered charity and relies on donations and fundraising to support subsidies, additional supports in the classroom for children with special needs and equipment purchases.
 Click here to become an OPCC champion today.
 A tax receipt will be issued for monetary donations over $25.